top of page

 Interesting:

 • In the 19th century, the house was given a completely new roof truss.
-We don't know the reason, possibly due to a fire.
-The new roof truss was built slightly higher, and the height of the roof was adapted to the neighboring houses No. 8 and No. 6.
+The new roof truss was built slightly higher.
 In addition, the ceiling of the 3rd floor was renewed and the room height was increased.
 We suspect that the 3rd floor was previously uninhabitable due to a too low room height and was only used to dry cloths.

 • Today's Monschau market square was only built in the second half of the 19th century.
 Originally, it was built up with houses, but they were destroyed by a great fire in 1876.
 Today's market square was built 10 years after the fire.